KITPraktomatTeam/Praktomat/README.md

 Unit tests which are testing Praktomat code are using `SQLite3` as database backend, depending on settings in `Praktomat/src/settings/test.py`.

-Since merge of feature boxplot-taskstatistic (cf https://github.com/KITPraktomatTeam/Praktomat/pull/345 ) at 2022-07-27 your Python environment is using an to old `SQLite3` version, if tests fails with message:
+Since merge of feature boxplot-taskstatistic (cf https://github.com/KITPraktomatTeam/Praktomat/pull/345 ) at 2022-07-27 your Python environment is using an too old `SQLite3` version, if tests fails with message:

     django.db.utils.OperationalError: near "(": syntax error while migrating migrationfile taskstatistics.0001_initial_TaskStatisticsDBview